BZoennchen/supercollider-book/_sources/chapters/composing/music-theory/2-intervals.md

 Some regard the **tritone** (aka diminished fifth) as *the devil's interval* because it is highly dissonant and has inspired composers to explore the dark side of music.
 Music listeners' almost instinctive desire to hear a song through to its rhythmic and harmonic conclusion can be an effective (if torturous) tool throughout the fields of music composition and scoring.
-Interestingly, the tritone is symmetric, that is, any [inversion](sec-inversion) will result in a tritone; C-F# are 6 semitones and F#-C alsp span 6 semitones.
+Interestingly, the tritone is symmetric, that is, any [inversion](sec-inversion) will result in a tritone; C-F# are 6 semitones and F#-C also span 6 semitones.

 The dissonant intervals of the *devil's tritone* are particularly affecting because of this listener's instinct to find resolution in music and the fact that we are used to getting it.
 Music, in that sense, is a play around expectations and a balance between repetition and surprise;